 Next, consider the size of your CTA button.
 Is it large enough to signify it as an important part of the website?
 Will the size cause users to sit up and take notice?

 Finally, tweak the words.
-You want action words, short phrases, and a clear explanation of the benefit of clicking on it.
+You want action words, short phrases, and a clear explanation of the benefits of clicking on it.
 For example, “Get My Free Guide.”

 6. Improve Mobile Responsiveness

 The majority of people now access the internet via their mobile devices.
-If you want your site to be highly engaging, you must make it so for any type of screen size.
+If you want your site to be highly engaging, you must make it so for any screen size.
 Double-check how well your images, text, and CTAs adapt to smartphones.
-However, if your website is not set up properly, this could be a very challenging task.
+However, if your website needs to be set up properly, this could be a very challenging task.
 That’s why many business owners go with one of the best Los Angeles web design companies that are ready to meet their website design standards and requirements.

 Be Present